Glyceraldehyde-3-phosphate dehydrogenase (NADP+) (phosphorylating)

-The 3 substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate, and NADP^{+}, whereas its 3 products are 3-phospho-D-glyceroyl phosphate, NADPH, and H^{+}.
+The three substrates of this enzyme are D-glyceraldehyde 3-phosphate, phosphate (P_{i}), and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 1,3-bisphosphoglyceric acid, reduced NADPH, and a proton.

 Function

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 This enzyme participates in the Calvin cycle which is an autotrophic carbon fixation pathway.

 Nomenclature

 The systematic name of this enzyme class is D-glyceraldehyde-3-phosphate:NADP+ oxidoreductase (phosphorylating).
 Other names in common use include: